 If WordPress performs fine on your host, the theme should too.
 Next, we will present you a list of common hosts and the traffic you can expect to host on them.

-Please note that the numbers quoted here do not represent a guarantee, hosting performance is depending on your WordPress configuration, plugin configuration, and general OS configuration.
-All numbers assume that you use a caching plugin like wp super cache.
-Also a CDN solution like Cloud Flare should help a lot.
+Please note that the numbers quoted here do not represent a guarantee, as the hosting performance is depending on your WordPress configuration, plugin configuration, and general OS configuration.
+All numbers assume that you use a caching plugin like WP Super Cache.
+Also, a CDN solution like Cloud Flare should help a lot.
 If you want help to choose your web hosting, you could check out our article.

 - Should handle 1- 2000 unique users per day